 Nickname: Beto Gonzalez /BE-toh GAHN-za-luhz/

 Hola!
 My full name is Jose Alberto Gonzalez Campos, but almost all my friends and colleagues on campus call me Beto.
-I am a Mexican International Engineering student at CWRU.
+I am a Mexican International Engineering Grad student at CWRU.
 My interests range from Mexican Soccer to Salsa/Bachata Dancing.
-I am also a Star Wars, Batman, and Breaking Bad fan.
+I am also a Star Wars, Batman, the Office, and Breaking Bad fan.
 Aviation is my passion, and what inspired me to be an engineer.

 + Thermal-fluid sciences, flight mechanics, and dynamics, as well as control.

 + Accessibility to resources for minority STEM students through the CWRU Society of Hispanic Professional Engineers Chapter.
 I worked as President and Vice President of External Affairs, pushing forward our mission of making sure more Hispanic graduate higher education, inside our SHPE Familia!